esromneb/auto-swing/doc/Devlog.md

 I think I will use blob.
 If things get out of hand I can go back to library or whatever else I want

+# std function and more
+Maybe use this library https://github.com/maniacbug/StandardCplusplus